leoncatz/hello-world/README.md

 # hello-world
-shared repository.
+This one is a shared repository.
-Once upon a time there was a programmer named Lejb Seredovitz.
+Once upon a time here was a programmer named Lejb Seredovitz.